North Coast Water Board Program Priorities

 There are approximately 65,000 acres of commercial vineyards in the North Coast Region, which have the potential to discharge pollutants to surface water and groundwater through the application and storage of pesticides and fertilizer, erosion of sediment, removal and suppression of riparian vegetation, and rainfall and irrigation runoff.
 The Navarro and Russian Rivers, where the majority of the North Coast Region’s vineyards are located, are listed as impaired under Clean Water Act section 303(d) for excessive sediment and temperature.
 A Total Maximum Daily Load developed for sediment in the Navarro River identifies vineyards as a significant source of impairment and calls for sediment load reductions from vineyards.

-- Upon adoption of the Vineyard Order, initiate the process of establishing third-party grower coalitions and vetting voluntary certification programs to support enrollees under the Vineyard Order.
+- Initiate the process of establishing third-party grower coalitions and vetting voluntary certification programs to support enrollees under the Vineyard Order.

-- Upon adoption of the Vineyard Order, initiate a public outreach campaign to inform and support potential enrollees ahead of key implementation deadlines in the Vineyard Order.
+- Initiate a public outreach campaign to inform and support potential enrollees ahead of key implementation deadlines in the Vineyard Order.

-- Upon adoption of the Vineyard Order, develop the administrative framework for implementing its provisions and initiate the process of establishing the necessary forms, templates, procedures, and database operations to support staff, enrollees, and members of the interested public as implementation of the Vineyard Order commences.
+- Develop the administrative framework for implementing Vineyard Order provisions and initiate the process of establishing the necessary forms, templates, procedures, and database operations to support staff, enrollees, and members of the interested public as implementation of the Vineyard Order commences.

 For more information visit the Lily Bulb Program web page.